amandaking722/data-portfolio/final_project_amanda_king.md

 ## Method and Medium

-Now that I have my data, outline and sketches, I'll create the wireframes, storyboard and moodboards.
-During this step, i'll write my copy about the narrative and the call to action.
-Next, i'll source dynamic photography of energy sources that release CO2 emissions, and photos of people taking action during the Environmental Movement all the way up through present day with the recent climate strikes.
+Now that I have my data, outline and sketches, I'll create wireframes, storyboard and moodboards.
+During these steps, i'll write my copy about the narrative and the call to action.
+Next, i'll source dynamic photography of energy sources that release CO2 emissions, and photos of people taking action during the Environmental Movement all the way up through present day with the recent youth climate marches.
 These visuals will accompany the text.

-I'll then conduct user research and incorporate user feedback into my project.
+I'll then conduct user research and incorporate their feedback into my project.
 I can now begin to build the data visualizations using RAWGraphs, Tableu and Infogram.
 Afterwards, I'll start to lay out the text, images and graphics on Shorthand.
 Finally, I'll present my project to the class in the form of a 60-second lightning talk.